 1) He left the splendor and glory of heaven to dwell on earth.
 Since the glory of heaven is beyond our human ability to comprehend it, we have difficulty grasping the sacrifice that was required for our Lord to leave heaven and to live on earth.

 2) Then He humbled himself to take on the form of a man, a servant.
+The Creator became the creature.
 He came as the “Lamb of God” who would become sin for us.
 He came to die the most cruel and ignoble death possible—crucifixion.
 It is one thing to come as a servant, but Jesus' service consisted of being condemned as a common criminal and a sinner against a holy God.